 17. Athena (Micronics, 1987)

 Micronics again?
 More like Migraines, because that's what their games inevitably give to you with the sheer ineptitude of their design.
 They threw out halfassed ports without a care throughout most of the 80s - Ikari Warriors, Ghosts n' Goblins, Ghostbusters, and now Athena.
-Loosely based on an old shooter by SNK, the game is reworked as a sidescrolling adventure.
-Badly, that is.
-Stiff contols, a jump height that seems to be completely random, and harsh random note music combine to make Athena a thoroughly unpleasant bout of gaming to try and sit through.
+Loosely based on the arcade game by SNK, the game is a sidescrolling adventure that, frankly sucsk on every level.
+Stiff controls, a jump height that seems to be completely random, and harsh random note music combine to make Athena a thoroughly unpleasant bout of gaming to try and sit through.
 But the most unforgivable sin of all is that, like a Week of Garfield, you have absolutely no post-hit invincibility, so any enemy can and will drain your health to nothing in under a second.
 And considering you're constantly swarmed by the damn things, it's a miracle if you ever make it past the first stage.
-Just stick to the original arcade game if you want to have a better time.
+The NES had plenty of great classic platformers, but Athena is definitely not one.

 16. King Neptune's Adventure (Color Dreams, 1990)

 14. Metal Mech: Man and Machine (Sculptured Software, 1991)

 13. Hokuto no Ken (Toei, 1986 in Japan)

 12. Ganso Saiyuki: Super Monkey Daibouken (Techno Quest, 1986 in Japan)

 kusoge among Japanese gamers, and it's not hard to see why after playing it for any length of time.